andreffs18/andreffs18.github.io/content/blog/2020-05-02-debug-in-hugo/index.md

 ![Opt1: printf dot var](printf_v.png)

 Which to be honest is not the best dev friendly output to figure out what can you use.
-Also, it hiddes a lot of variables that you have access to, for example, printing the ```site``` variable only shows this:
+Also, it hides a lot of variables that you have access to, for example, printing the ```site``` variable only shows this:

 ```go
 // {{ printf "%#v" site }}